benjystanton/benjystanton.github.io/src/posts/2024-05-04-weeknotes-series-07-episode-17.md

 ## Make a new prototype version if needed
 - Archive the current version of the prototype and create new version to work on
-- Useful if we've just finished some user research, or some big changes are planned
+- Especially if we've just finished some user research, or some big changes are planned
 - Make a record of the version number and when it was merged

 ## Review my todo list